 For moms who have been in pain while pumping, the typical noise of a breast pump can send shivers down your spine.
 Say goodbye to that awful gut-wrenching sound!
 Sonata is much quieter than other pumps to avoid not just irritating mom, but also to avoid waking a sleeping baby or disrupting a work phone call.

-Sonata also connects via Bluetooth with Smart Solution, a comprehensive breastfeeding support app.
+Medela Sonata Smart Breast Pump also connects via Bluetooth with Smart Solution, a comprehensive breastfeeding support app.
 I haven’t had a chance to test this yet because it isn’t active until the New Year but you’ll be able to track your feedings, times, etc.